cjstefanovich/FDA-recall-search-tool/README.md

 Rule expansion and PRF are independent UI toggles, enabling clean ablation in experiments.

 Query normalization. query_normalization.py runs on every query before expansion or PRF.
-It canonicalizes common variants (for example, “E.coli”, “ecoli” to e coli) and applies a misspelling table plus fuzzy matching against a controlled domain term list (for example, “salmonela” to salmonella).
+It canonicalizes common variants (for example, "E.coli", "ecoli" to e coli) and applies a misspelling table plus fuzzy matching against a controlled domain term list (for example, "salmonela" to salmonella).

-Rule-based query expansion. query_expansion.py adds FDA-domain terms when a query matches a narrow token or phrase rule, such as mapping “formula” toward infant-formula vocabulary or “metal” toward foreign-material phrases.
+Rule-based query expansion. query_expansion.py adds FDA-domain terms when a query matches a narrow token or phrase rule, such as mapping "formula" toward infant-formula vocabulary or "metal" toward foreign-material phrases.
 At most, four terms are appended per query.
 Skip lists and pattern checks leave already-specific queries unchanged (for instance, queries beginning with undeclared or ending with contamination).
 When no rule fires, the UI reports that expansion was skipped.
 Broad expansion hurt precision in further experiments (Section 4.4).

 Guarded pseudo-relevance feedback. prf.py re-queries using terms drawn from the TF-IDF vectors of top baseline results treated as pseudo-relevant documents.
 Guardrails limit unstable reranking:
 -	Query-pattern skips for already-narrow inputs (allergen phrases, contamination wording, etc.).